allenwang2020/NodeREST/README.md

 ## Creating ReSTful API using NodeJS and consuming in AngularJS

-Create simple ReST API using NodeJS, MongoDB and consuming in a application created with AngularJSaa
+Create simple ReST API using NodeJS, MongoDB and consuming in a application created with AngularJS

 #### Requirements
 Install the following 2 softwares